bclous/SwiftUIKitUI/README.md

     }

-/*
-    Let's make two left constraints, both not active, and capture them for later use, maybe in an animation.
+/*  Let's make two left constraints, both not active,
-*/
-var leftConstraint1 : NSLayoutConstraint?
-var leftConstraint2: NSLayoutConstraint?
+    and capture them for later use, maybe in an animation   */ var leftConstraint1 : NSLayoutConstraint? var leftConstraint2: NSLayoutConstraint?